Proper generator maintenance can be a lifesaver. This includes planning, knowing what to look out for, and ensuring proper storage.

 The maintenance tips we’re about to dive into are ones I recommend to my industrial clients, so they’ll definitely apply to your at-home portable generator too.
 Just make sure your generator is off and cool before doing any work to avoid electric shocks, burns, or explosions.

-Important Note: every generator comes with an owner’s manual.
-So, become familiar with your manual, as it’s unique for every generator model.
-Also, follow the recommended maintenance schedule in your manual.
+Important Note: Every generator comes with an owner’s manual, so get familiar with yours since it’s unique for every model.
+Follow the recommended maintenance schedule and safety guidelines.

 #1 Maintain superb airflow with a clean air filter

-If you’ve ever replaced your HVAC unit or car filter, you know how nasty they can get.
-It’s no different than with your portable generator.
+A poorly conditioned air filter is more likely to cause damage to your generator.
+If you’ve ever replaced your HVAC unit or car filter, you know how fast they can get filthy.
+Portable generator filters are no different.

-Now, if you’re constantly running your generator, you need to take extra measures.
-Check your air filter every time you run your generator to check its condition.
-And for sake of simplicity, just replace your air filter every month to avoid future issues.
+If you’re running your generator non-stop, take some extra safety precautions.
+I recommend checking your air filter’s condition every time your generator is in use.
+And for the sake of simplicity, just replace it every month to avoid future issues.

-Important Note: if you decide to wash your air filter, take caution so it doesn’t tare.
-Gently wash with soapy water and a clean soft cloth.
-Then, allow it to air dry for 24 hours before inserting it back into your generator.
+Important Note: If you decide to wash your air filter, be careful not to tear it.
+Gently wash it with soapy water and a clean, soft cloth.
+Then, let it air dry for 24 hours before putting it back into the generator.

 #2 Engine cleaning and inspection